 It is a solid, dependable value, year in and year out.

 Legendary in Italy for its Renaissance art and striking landscape, Tuscany is also home to many of the country’s best red wines.
 Sangiovese reigns supreme here, as either the single varietal, or a dominant player, in almost all of Tuscany’s best.
 Earning global acclaim since the 1970s, Tuscan blends are composed solely of international grape varieties or a mix of international and Sangiovese.

 The 2010 Casone Toscana begins with a very pleasant aroma of black cherry, strawberry, spice, some balsamic notes and a little mint.
 Taking a sip reveals a smooth and soft mouthfeel with well integrated spice and leather.
 Bright cherry, sweet berry notes, cola, pepper and a little vanilla combine seamlessly in this medium-bodied wine with good complexity and acidity.
 It ends dry with the balsamic notes from the nose returning and lingering in the mouth.

 I opened this bottle on Sunday to taste, and then returned to it Tuesday night to pair with some pizza.
 Loved both.

-We recently reviewed another wine from Toscana, and you can find that review here: https://wp.me/p9ygim-pW
+BTW, we recently reviewed another red wine from Toscana, and Costco.

 Our Featured Wine from Costco: